Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Introduction

 \subsubsection{Graph-based semi-supervised learning}

-Unlike the literature surveyed in \cite{abbe2018community}, we assume that a small fraction of community labels are revealed in advance, which is called semi-supervised learning in the machine learning community.
+Many papers have considered clustering problems in the unsupervised case where no labels are disclosed in advance.
+For this situation we refer to the foundational works \cite{abbe2015exact,mossel2015reconstruction,mossel2018proof,yun2014community}, and the survey \cite{abbe2018community}, where the information-theoretic limits and efficient algorithms for unsupervised clustering in the SBM are extensively discussed.
+Unlike this literature, we consider the semi-supervised setting where a small fraction of community labels are revealed in advance.
 This situation is prevalent in practice and can significantly improve the efficacy and efficiency of graph clustering, as observed in \cite{zhu2003ssl,zhou2003learning,chapelle2006ssl,vanengelen2020survey,song2022graph}.

 In the context of the SBM, information-theoretic limits for exact recovery with side information and logarithmic mean degree are derived in \cite{saad2018community}, which further proposes a clustering algorithm based on eigenelements.
 Another semi-supervised algorithm, based on a constrained linear system, is defined in \cite{avrachenkov2020almost} and is shown to achieve almost exact recovery if the mean degree diverges at any rate.
-Both algorithms have polynomial complexity in the number of nodes; significantly larger than our quasi-linear algorithm.
+Both algorithms have polynomial complexity in the number of nodes; significantly larger than our quasi-linear complexity.
 Recently, \cite{xing2023almost} showed that almost exact recovery in the SBM is achieved by a gossiping algorithm in quasi-linear time.
-However, in \cite{xing2023almost} the average degree is super-logarithmic in the number of nodes, and the density of intra-cluster edges grows faster than that of inter-cluster edges, making the setup substantially less challenging than in this paper.
+However, in \cite{xing2023almost} the average degree is super-logarithmic in the number of nodes, and the density of intra-cluster edges grows faster than that of inter-cluster edges, making the setup substantially less challenging than in the present paper.